mozilla/bigquery-etl/sql/mozfun/utils/extract_params_from_url/README.md

 - `1` — a query string nested inside one parameter's value
 - `2` — a whole string that was percent-encoded, containing no literal `=`

-Where a key appears at more than one depth the shallowest occurrence wins, so `mozfun.map.get_key` is deterministic.
+Where a key repeats, the shallowest occurrence wins, then the first, so `mozfun.map.get_key` is deterministic.
 Values are percent-decoded.
 A keyless token is returned as a key with a `NULL` value, so test for it by matching the key.

+Keys are lowercased and must match `[a-z0-9_.-]`, 1–60 characters, so anything else is dropped — including an encoded key such as `utm%5Fsource`.
+Values keep their case.
+A keyless token needs an `_`.
+A `#` ends the parameter before it, though parameters after it are still returned.